Skip to content

 Proprietary additive manufacturing (3D printing) and injection molding process

-First 3D printed plates FDA (510K) cleared
+FDA (510K) cleared plates

 Variable Angle Locking